 Malaysian registered private limited companies (Sdn Bhd) with paid up capital less than RM5 million are allowed to launch equity crowdfunding campaigns.
 Limited Liability Partnerships (LLPs) are also eligible.
 Some private limited companies are barred from seeking funds through equity crowdfunding.
 Those not allowed include:

 The business will have to provide information on the company, shareholders and Directors.
 They will also have to state why the funds are required and provide relevant business cases and projections.
 Most importantly, depending on the amount of money intended to be raised, SC guidelines mandates for various levels of audited or certified financial information.

 Companies have to apply and go through a due diligence process.
 If accepted for equity crowdfunding, they can launch their campaign.
 Equity crowdfunding campaigns will generally be set to run for between 30 to 60 days.
 If the funds are successfully raised, agreements are executed between all the shareholders and the funds are then transferred over to the company.

 No. Malaysian equity crowdfunding legislation only allows for the All-Or-Nothing funding model.
-Companies must raise the targeted amount from investors or the project is considered unsuccessful and money collected is returned to the investors.
+Companies must raise the targeted amount from investors or the campaign is considered unsuccessful and money collected is returned to the investors.
 Companies are also free to set minimum and maximum target amounts for their fundraising campaigns.
 In such cases, the campaign is considered as successful when the minimum target amount is reached.
 The company can then go to accept more investments until they reach their maximum target.

 It is possible to allow for over subscription.
 Companies have the option to decide if they want to allow for that but this intention must be made clear at the beginning of the campaign and the company must state what the excess funds will be used for and the amount of extra equity it will give out.

 The guidelines allows for the issuance of ordinary or preferred shares.